Department of Health

 What is the issue?

-The Department of Health has recently been informed that a range of Ayurvedic medications for sale in several grocery stores in Victoria contain:
+The Department of Health has also been informed that a range of Ayurvedic medicines for sale in some grocery stores in Victoria contain:

 • ingredients that are scheduled poisons, some of which are prohibited for supply and use in Australia because of the danger they pose to human health.
 Examples include Azadirachta indica (which may be identified as “neem” or “Veppilai”) and Acorus calamus (which may be identified as “Ghodbach”, “Vacha”, “Vasambu”, or “Vat Jata”)